A bride was usually chosen by the bridegroom's father.

 The bride must be purchased with a dowry that was supposed to be the brides in case of divorce, abandonment, or death.
 The bride must know the value of the purchase price.
 She can only be acquired with her consent.

-For you were bought at a price; therefore glorify God in your body and in your spirit, which are God's.
+For you are bought with a price; therefore glorify God in your body, and in your spirit, which are God's.

 1 Corinthians 6:20